-For a conversational evangelism tip, here is one I use on a frequent basis: I look for the question that is behind the question, emotion, or statement.
+Here is a conversational evangelism tip I use on a frequent basis: I dig for the question that is behind the question, emotion, or statement.

-During that season of life where our lives intersected, he and I had a long ongoing discussions about faith where we talked about many of his questions.
+During that season of life where our lives intersected, he and I held long ongoing discussions about faith.
+We talked about many of his questions.

 I first met him when he showed up at one of my bible study small groups, invited by his friend.

 His attendance at the bible study was his attempt to stop the invitations from his friend rather than a sincere desire to seek the truth.

 His friend had told me ahead of time that he was coming to the bible study that night.

 I was told he was hostile to Christianity and likely coming ready to verbally argue against whatever the topic of the bible study was.

 Evangelism Tip: Watch for the Nudge of the Holy Spirit

 During that particular bible study, I quietly began to pray for all the first-time visitors who were attending that night.